fgnt/mms_msg/README.md

 The core aspect of MMS-MSG is the generation of meeting-style data.
 The meetings are generated in a modular fashion.
 Adjustable parameters are:
- * **Source database** (e.g. WSJ, LibriSpeech): Any audio database consisting of clean, single-speaker utterances that provides access to speaker identitites can be used to simulate meeting data.
+ * **Source database** (e.g. WSJ, LibriSpeech): Any audio database consisting of clean, single-speaker utterances that provides access to speaker identities can be used to simulate meeting data.
 Any additional information like transcriptions are kept and can still be used.
  * **Number of participants**:  The number of speakers per meeting can be freely chosen.
-Furthermore, it is possible to to set a range, so that meetigns with varying numbers of active speakers are generated.
+Furthermore, it is possible to set a range, so that meetings with varying numbers of active speakers are generated.
  * **Activity distribution per speaker**: Aside from fully random sampling algorithms to sample the next active speaker of a meeting, we also provide an activity-based speaker sampling.
 Here, the activity distribution per speaker (i.e. the speech ratio of each speaker) can be freely specified.
 Over the course of the meeting, the activity distribution will converge to the desired ratio,